DanielLaubacher/gogrep/help.md

 gogrep [OPTIONS] -e PATTERN [-e PATTERN...]
 [FILE...]
 ```

-If no files are given, reads from stdin.
+If no files are given and stdin is a terminal, searches the current directory recursively.
+If stdin is piped, reads from stdin.
+Use `--` to separate flags from patterns that start with `-`.

+Short flags can be combined: `-rin` is equivalent to `-r -i -n`.

 ## Options